sasha-of-the-pixels/vulkan-demos/README.md

 # Credit
-Much of the code here (basically, everything needed to display a single rectangle onscreen) is based on the official Vulkan tutorial by the Khronos Group.
+Much of the code here (basically, everything needed to display a single rectangle onscreen) is adapted from the official Vulkan tutorial by the Khronos Group.

 # What is this?
 This is my way of familiarizing myself with Vulkan through practice.